tedbergstrand/GripTracker/README.md

+# Changes
+- Separated out CSS and timer JS functions.
+  - These will need to be uploaded to SPIFFS through Arduino IDE 1 with the ESP32FS 1.1 tool (ESP32 Sketch Data Upload).

 # GripTracker
 ESP32-based Climbing Hangboard Force Gauge with data collection to CSV and a webserver for management and data viewing.
 Allows CSV download from the web UI, as well as charting and rudimentary data analysis.
 Also features a hangboard timer with pre-populated exercises.